Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare car insurance after a suspended license

-What kind of coverage should I get with a suspended license?
+What coverage should I get?

 Keeping at least minimal coverage on your car can be important, even though you’re not driving it.
 Types of coverage to consider:

 - Bodily injury liability.
 Required by your state to pay for others’ accident-related medical bills.